-The design of the buildings, the cooling and the cryo-system for the Neutral Beam Test Facility in Padua, Italy, has been completed and build-to-print specifications are available.
-For the Ion Cyclotron, the work is currently focussed on the preparation of the Procurement Arrangements for the high voltage power supplies and the radiofrequency sources.
-The Indian DA is in charge of these procurements and the signatures are scheduled for spring this year.
+The design of the buildings, the cooling and the cryosystem for the Neutral Beam Test Facility in Padua, Italy, has been completed and build-to-print specifications are available.
+For the Ion Cyclotron Section, the work is currently focused on the preparation of the Procurement Arrangements for the high voltage power supplies and the radiofrequency sources.
+The Indian Domestic Agency is in charge of these procurements and the signatures are scheduled for spring this year.

-The opportunity to work on a large tokamak came in 1990 with the "transfer" to China of the Soviet T-7, the first superconducting TF Coils tokamak, which had been in operation at the Kurchatov Institute from 1979 to 1985.
+The opportunity to work on a large tokamak came in 1990 with the "transfer" to China of the Soviet T-7, the first superconducting tokamak with toroidal field coils, which had been in operation at the Kurchatov Institute from 1979 to 1985.
 In Hefei, T-7 was to be "completely rebuilt" with a new vacuum vessel and additional ports added.

 China's ambition for a truly national tokamak wasn't completely fulfilled by the revamping of the old T-7, by then renamed HT-7 ("H" for Hefei).
 "In 1995, we started studying a new proposition, still based on T-7 and called HT-7 U, for upgrade.
 But we ended up building something completely new."

-Australia has a long and very successful history in fusion research, and a significant fusion facility — the H-1NF — is located at the Australian National University (ANU) in Canberra.
-An area of particular expertise for the Australian researchers has been the development and implementation of Diagnostics systems, and this area took centre stage at the meetings in Canberra.
+Australia has a long and very successful history in fusion research, and a significant fusion facility—the H-1NF—is located at the Australian National University (ANU) in Canberra.
+An area of particular expertise for the Australian researchers has been the development and implementation of diagnostic systems, and this area took centre stage at the meetings in Canberra.

-Mr. Costley outlined the current status of the ITER project and emphasized the new diagnostics systems that have been introduced following the ITER design review.
-These include systems for measuring divertor and first-wall erosion, dust, and retained tritium -- all areas which could benefit from Australian know-how.
+Mr. Costley outlined the current status of the ITER Project and emphasized the new diagnostics systems that have been introduced following the ITER design review.
+These include systems for measuring divertor and first-wall erosion, dust, and retained tritium—all areas that could benefit from Australian know-how.
 Mr. Matsumoto explained that Australia, as a non-ITER party, could potentially contribute to ITER by concluding a Cooperation Agreement with the ITER Organization, subject to unanimous approval by the ITER Council.

-About 200 very exceptional convoys will travel the ITER itinerary over the first five years of the construction phase, bypassing 16 villages and crossing two motorways (A7 and A51).
-16 roundabouts and 24 bridges have been modified to receive the exceptional size and weight of some of the components.
-The nine parts of the vacuum vessel, for example, or the nineteen toroidal field coils are among the 200 components with an individual weight (including the transport vehicle) of up to 850 tons, and a total width of 9 metres.
-Once loaded onto special flat-bed transporters, these components will travel by night at slow speeds in order to minimize disturbance.
+About 200 very exceptional convoys will travel the ITER Itinerary over the first five years of the construction phase, bypassing 16 villages and crossing two motorways (A7 and A51).
+Sixteen roundabouts and 24 bridges have been modified to receive the exceptional size and weight of some of the components.
+The nine parts of the vacuum vessel, for example, or the nineteen toroidal field coils are among the 200 components with an individual weight (including the transport vehicle) of up to 850 tonnes, and a total width of 9 metres.
+Once loaded onto special flatbed transporters, these components will travel by night at slow speeds in order to minimize disturbance.

-Roadwork along the ITER itinerary is under the responsibility of France, whereas the transportation of components between Fos and Cadarache will be financed by Europe.
-Work is closely followed by the ITER Transport Itinerary Coordination Group (ITICG), chaired by Akko, with participation from ITER, Fusion for Energy, Agence ITER France and Mission ITER.
+Roadwork along the ITER Itinerary is under the responsibility of France, whereas the transportation of components between Fos and Cadarache will be financed by Europe.
+Work is closely followed by the ITER Transport Itinerary Coordination Group (ITICG), chaired by Akko, with participation from ITER, the European Domestic Agency, Agence Iter France and Mission ITER.